Peter Kater’s never been religious, but he’s had his share of divine experiences.

 Eventually so was the young Peter, who clicked with the instrument as a teenager and never considered another career beyond music.

 But his grandfather was as unsupportive with his grandson’s musical aspirations as he was with his daughter’s.

 “My grandfather was the most critical of me,” Kater says.
 “You know, ‘Get a real job, don’t do this music stuff.’
 He used to tell me, ‘You’re just dreaming of Hawaii,’ which is a German expression meaning you’re out to lunch, basically.
 So of course I wound up living in Hawaii for a bit just to prove him right.”

-But long before Hawaii, when Kater was just 17, his mother’s developed cancer in her liver.
+But long before Hawaii, when Kater was just 17, his mother developed liver cancer.
 Nine months later, a day after Kater’s 18th birthday, she died.